-Multimedia artists and animators earned an annual median salary of $61,370 in 2012, according to the U.S. Bureau of Labor Statistics (BLS).
-The overall outlook for new jobs in this field from 2012-2022 was projected to be slower than average at six percent, reported the BLS.
+Multimedia artists and animators earned an annual median salary of $63,630 in May 2014, according to the U.S. Bureau of Labor Statistics (BLS).
+The overall outlook for new jobs in this field from 2012-2022 was projected to be slower than average for all occupations at 6%.

-Individuals interested in advanced employment opportunities can pursue a bachelor's degree in a video dame development field.
+Individuals interested in advanced employment opportunities can pursue a bachelor's degree in video game development.
 Some schools offer either a Bachelor of Art or a Bachelor of Fine Arts degree program in this area.
-Majors in this field can include game art and animation, video game development and game design.
+Other majors in this field include game art and animation, video game development and game design.